 He has even developed a new method for reproducing mayflies in the lab.
 In nature, adult mayflies swarm together at dusk over streams and rivers to mate, making it difficult to collect several thousand eggs for a research study.
 Simply trapping males and females together inside a glass jar just doesn’t do the trick.
 Funk’s solution: “I call it laboratory-induced mating.”
 With the precision of a surgeon’s hands, he uses tweezers under a microscope to coax a single uncooperative pair into copulation.
 “It’s pretty tedious,” he admits.
 “Sometimes it can take as long as an hour.”
 Funk captured the results of this process in his viral video showing mayfly eggs hatching a minute after being laid.

-A 45-year veteran, Funk has been an instrumental player on landmark studies throughout the Stroud Center’s history, including one of the first: the River Continuum project.
+A 45-year veteran of the Stroud Center, Funk has been an instrumental player on landmark studies, including one of the Stroud Center’s first: the River Continuum project.
 “When I first started working here, I moved out to Idaho for about a year and a half.
 Extended field work in beautiful mountainous areas, including roadless wilderness areas, was a wonderful opportunity.”
-He joined then director Robin Vannote, co-author Wayne Minshall and colleagues from across the country on the Salmon River to test the River Continuum Concept.
+He joined then director Robin Vannote, co-author Wayne Minshall, and colleagues from across the country on the Salmon River to test the River Continuum Concept.
 Could it serve as a framework for understanding the relationship between aquatic organisms and their environment?
 The National Science Foundation wanted to know and provided the funding.
 The young, newly hired Funk was responsible for unearthing the river’s secrets in the form of macroinvertebrates.
 As part of that team, he helped confirm how a river’s fauna and food base predictably change from headwaters to mouth.